 - After dark, the lights come on and night skiing is on!

 - Enjoy the pretty lights of Queenstown over a hearty dinner before driving home

 Cardrona Alpine Resort

 Cardrona Alpine Resort is the hub of freestyle skiing in the Southern Hemisphere, playing host to a multitude of competitions such as FIS World Cups in Big Air, Halfpipe and Slopestyle.
 The world’s best freestyle skiers and snowboarders flock to Cardrona for competitions and intensive training every (COVID-free) winter.
 This means that you can see the likes of Eileen Gu, Chloe Kim, Jamie Anderson and James Woods progressing the sport of freestyle alongside homegrown heroes such as Jossi Wells, Zoi Sadowski-Synnott and Nico Porteous.

 Get ready to be inspired by the biggest names in freestyle and take on Cardrona from whatever level you are at.
 Cardrona’s extensive terrain parks span from beginner (Lil’ Bucks) to the global gold standard of freestyle (Big Bucks).

-Cardrona is bringing a new and exciting offering to the table this winter: the Willows Quad chairlift, which up 65 hectares of new freeride terrain in Soho Basin.
-Not only does this diversify the offering for Cardrona enthusiasts, but it will increase their uplift capacity by 44% (versus winter 2020) - meaning more wide-open spaces for everyone.
+Cardrona is bringing a new and exciting offering to the table this winter: the Willows Quad chairlift, opened up 65 hectares of new freeride terrain in Soho Basin.
+Not only does this diversify the offering for Cardrona enthusiasts, but it increases their uplift capacity meaning more wide-open spaces for everyone.

 Pro-Tip: Imagine using ‘sleep-in’ and ‘first lift’ in the same sentence.
 Cardrona’s luxurious apartments can make this a reality.
 If you see a powder day on the horizon, book a night at the apartments so that you can wake up in an alpine wonderland, ready for action.